maplibre/demotiles/README.md

 ## Demo

 You can see the live demos at the following links.
-You can also use the styles as JSON for testing in mobile or other style tools.
+You can also access the styles as JSON for testing in mobile or other style tools.

 | Style | Live Demo | `style.json`
 | :--- | :--- | :---